Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 The common host code flow using the above data structures is as below

       - Open Xilinx **Device** and Load the **XCLBIN**
-      - Set up the **Buffers** that are used to transfer the data between the host and the device
+      - Create **Buffer** objects to transfer data to kernel inputs and outputs
-      - Use the Buffer APIs for the data transfer between host and device (before and after the kernel execution).
+      - Use the Buffer class member functions for the data transfer between host and device (before and after the kernel execution).
       - Use **Kernel** and **Run** objects to offload and manage the compute-intensive tasks running on FPGA.